Mining in New Zealand: Gold

-Prior to European contact, native Māori knew of the presence of gold –which was called ferro (modern orthography: whero) from its brightness– but found little importance for it until they were informed by its use by recently arriving Europeans to ornament their watches and so forth.
-Prospectors discovered gold in the Coromandel Peninsula in 1852, sparking the Coromandel Gold Rush, the Otago gold rush and the West Coast gold rush in the 1860s.
-Initially alluvial gold was recovered, but then mining for gold in quartz veins which was recovered using stamper batteries took over.
-From the 1890s Otago rivers were dredged for gold, using New Zealand-developed floating dredges.
+Prior to European contact, native Māori knew of the presence of gold—which was called ferro (modern orthography: whero) from its brightness—but found little importance for it until they were informed of its use by recently-arriving Europeans to ornament their watches and so forth.
+Prospectors discovered gold in the Coromandel Peninsula in 1852, sparking the Coromandel Gold Rush, the Otago gold rush, and the West Coast gold rush in the 1860s.
+Initially alluvial gold was recovered, but then mining for gold in quartz veins, which was recovered using stamper batteries, took over.
+From the 1890s, Otago rivers were dredged for gold, using New-Zealand-developed floating dredges.

 Mining for gold has a long history in areas like the Coromandel Peninsula.

-Up to 2003 an estimated 998.71 tonnes of gold had been mined in New Zealand, a little under one percent all the gold mined worldwide.
+Up to 2003, an estimated 998.71 tonnes of gold had been mined in New Zealand, a little under one percent all the gold mined worldwide.
 Available figures suggest that to that time a minimum of 312 tonnes had come from the Coromandel Peninsula, 274 tonnes from the West Coast, and 265 tonnes from Otago.
 Production peaked in 1866 at some 22.9 tonnes.
 Gold worth $250M in 2006 was produced from two large hard-rock mines (Martha Mine and Macraes Mine), several medium-sized alluvial operations, and a large number of small alluvial mines.